Painful intelligence: What AI can tell us about human suffering: Machine learning as analogue to evolution

 What this means is that anyone who programs an AI cannot really know in detail what the AI will actually do, because it is often impossible to know what kind of input the AI will receive, and it is equally difficult to understand what the AI will learn from it.
 Even in the simplest case where the programmer completely decides the input to the AI, the input is often so complex (say, millions of pictures downloaded from the internet) that it is impossible for a human programmer to understand what can be learned from that data.

-The second reason why this is not a major difference between humans and AI is that just like an AI is programmed by humans, we humans are designed---one might say ``programmed''---by evolution.
-From an evolutionary perspective, we are programmed to maximize an objective function which roughly is given by the total number of copies of our genes in the population.
+The second reason why there is not such a big difference between humans and AI is that just like an AI is programmed by humans, we humans are designed---one might say ``programmed''---by evolution.
+From an evolutionary perspective, we are programmed to maximize an objective function which is roughly given by the total number of copies of our genes in the population.
 To satisfy such programming, we gather a lot of data---by reading things, talking to people, and simply looking around---which is not so different from an AI.

 So, I have turned the claim about the difference between AI and humans on its head.
 What humans and AI have \textit{in common} is that both are programmed \textit{by something else} to have certain goals and needs; nobody has really decided ``by themselves'' to have the needs and goals they have.
 To accomplish those goals, both humans and AI gather data from the environment and learn from it, which leads to actions that are \textit{very difficult to predict}.
 So, in the end there is little difference between AI and humans, except regarding the source of the original programming---whether it was by evolution or a human programmer.